Last updated December 24, 2015.

 Drupal.org community initiatives and improvements contain many issues that need to be implemented.
 Some issues just need QA and review.

 Find tvn in #drupal-infrastructure IRC channel if you have some questions or are looking for something to work on.

 First, familiarize yourself with the documentation pages under this one to see how things work.

 Optional: get a copy of the site to work on

 For some changes it may be necessary to get a copy of the site for implementation and testing.
 This is not always needed.
 Even if it is needed, try to do as much work without.
 Start with mock-ups and get initial feedback from the community, before requesting a development site.

 To get a development environment follow these instructions.
 We will want to know who you are, what skills you have, and what you want to work on; the more specific, the better.

 One of the following queues can be used for code changes related issues:

-- Drupal.org customizations and Drupal.org crosssite for various tweaks/hacks specific to d.o
+- Drupal.org customization and Drupal.org crosssite for various tweaks/hacks specific to d.o

 - Project for the module/theme pages and download section.